recvfrom/clamav-faq/manual/Installation_guide_ClamAV 0.99.2+_for_Ubuntu&Deb.md

 `cp Downloads/clamav-0.99.2.tar.gz /opt`

 Depending on your user rights, you might need to use sudo.

 ![deb-4](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-4.jpg)

 **Step 5:**
 Now, you will want to navigate to /opt by doing a CD.
-After that, you need to untar that monster file by running the following: tar –xvf clamav-0.99.2-tar.gz
+After that, you need to untar that monster file by running the following: `tar –xvf clamav-0.99.2-tar.gz`

 ![deb-5](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-5.jpg)

 **Step 6:**
-When you do a 'ls' you will see the tar.gz file, and a folder for clamav-0.99.2.
+When you do a `ls` you will see the tar.gz file, and a folder for clamav-0.99.2.

 ![deb-6](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-6.jpg)

-You will want to CD into clamav-0.99.2:
+You will want to `cd` into clamav-0.99.2:

 ![deb-7](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-7.jpg)

 **Step 7** :
-Assuming you want to install the configuration files in /etc, configure and build the software with the following:
+Assuming you want to install the configuration files in `/etc`, configure and build the software with the following:
 `./configure –sysconfdir=/etc`

 ![deb-8](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-8.jpg)

 _NOTE* at the end of the `./configure` command, you will see a print out of the summary to make sure everything is being detected.
 You should verify that the packages you installed are in fact being detected:_

 ![deb-9](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-9.jpg)

-After the `./configure` command finishes, you want to run make
+After the `./configure` command finishes, you want to run `make`

 ![deb-10](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-10.jpg)

 Once that finishes, run make install

 **Step 8:**
 I will start this step with a common error that might pop up when doing a freshclam

 ![deb-11](https://github.com/Cisco-Talos/clamav-faq/blob/master/manual/pictures_4_markdown/deb/deb-11.jpg)

 How do you fix that you ask?
 Simple: